The Conjuring 2: Music

 The original musical score for The Conjuring 2 was written by Joseph Bishara and was released on June 3, 2016, by WaterTower Music.
 Bishara, a recurring collaborator of director James Wan, composed the score after having previously written the music for The Conjuring and the Insidious film series.
-Lead actor Patrick Wilson performs Elvis Presley's "Can't Help Falling in Love" on a guitar in the film, while songs such as The Clash's "London Calling", Bee Gees' "I Started a Joke" and the traditional nursery rhymes "This Old Man" and "There Was a Crooked Man" are also featured.
+Lead actor Patrick Wilson performs Elvis Presley's "Can't Help Falling in Love" on a guitar in the film, while songs such as the Clash's "London Calling", the Bee Gees' "I Started a Joke" and the traditional nursery rhymes "This Old Man" and "There Was a Crooked Man" are also featured.
 Composer Mark Isham's family themes from the first film, "Photograph" and "Happy Family", were also used in The Conjuring 2.

 Distribution

-Marketing

-In December 2015, Entertainment Weekly released the first image from the film, introducing the character portrayed by Madison Wolfe.
-On January 6, 2016, James Wan posted a teaser clip to his social media accounts revealing that the first official trailer would debut the following day.
-Also on January 6, Yahoo!
-Movies exclusively released two stills from the film, featuring Vera Farmiga and Patrick Wilson.
-On March 26, 2016, Wan premiered the full-length trailer at WonderCon.
-In the weeks leading up to the film's premiere, TV spots began airing.
-This was followed by a featurette titled Strange Happenings in Enfield, in which the Hodgson sisters and Lorraine Warren discuss their experiences with the case.
-Two weeks prior to The Conjuring 2 premiere, fans were given the opportunity to take a 360-degree virtual reality tour of the film's Enfield house setting.
-Following that, another featurette was released, titled Audio Recordings, which featured a recording of the alleged demon that inspired the film.

-Theatrical release
+Theatrical

 The Conjuring 2 was originally scheduled to be released on October 23, 2015, but in October 2014, Warner Bros. pulled the film from the schedule and set the film for an unspecified 2016 release date.
 In November 2014, the release date was pushed back from its original release date of October 23, 2015, to June 10, 2016.
 The Conjuring 2 had its red carpet world premiere at the TCL Chinese Theatre on June 7, 2016, as part of the Los Angeles Film Festival's program, three days prior to its wide release.

-On June 17, 2016, a 65-year-old man died of a heart attack while watching the film at a cinema in Tiruvannamalai, India.
+On June 17, 2016, a 65-year-old man died of a heart attack while watching the film at a cinema in Tiruvannamalai, Tamil Nadu, India.